Skip to content

 Redesigned the content ranking pipeline for a social feed serving 50M+ daily active users, incorporating ML-based personalization signals that increased user engagement by 12% and time-on-platform by 8 minutes per session.

-The strong version demonstrates Focus on Impact (measurable engagement lift), experience at scale (50M+ DAU), and technical depth (ML-based ranking).
-Meta wants to see that you can build features that move product metrics for massive user bases.
+Demonstrates Focus on Long-Term Impact (measurable, sustained engagement lift), experience at scale (50M+ DAU), and technical depth (ML-based ranking).
+Meta wants proof you can move product metrics for massive user bases — with the real numbers attached.

 Example 2